crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/blocklists/subscription.md

 # Blocklist Subscription

 To begin the subscription process, click the _Subscribe_ button at the top of the blocklist details page.
-This will bring you to the bottom of the page, where you can subscribe to either security engines or integrations.
+This will bring you to the bottom of the page, where you can subscribe to either Security Engines or integrations.

 ![](/img/console/blocklists/header_point_subscribe.png)